Email FacebookTwitterMenu burgerClose thin

 Share

 ABLE accounts allow individuals with disabilities to save money using a tax-advantaged account.
-These accounts were created as part of the Achieving a Better Life Experience Act (ABLE) of 2014.
-This law was established to help make it easier for those with disabilities to cover qualified expenses.
-But before you consider opening an ABLE account, you’ll want to understand how they work and who’s eligible for them.
-You can also work with a financial advisor as you develop a financial planning strategy for you and your family.
+Congress created these accounts under the 2014 Achieving a Better Life Experience (ABLE) Act.
+The law aims to simplify how individuals with disabilities cover qualified expenses.
+Before opening an ABLE account, take time to understand how they work and who qualifies.

 What Is an ABLE Account?

 An ABLE account is a tax-advantaged savings program for eligible people with disabilities, known as designated beneficiaries.
 Money saved in an ABLE account can be used by a designated beneficiary to help pay for qualified disability expenses.
-Any funds withdrawn from the account are tax-free when used for qualified expenses, similar to the way funds in a 529 plan can be withdrawn tax-free when used for higher education.
+Withdrawals are tax-free when used for qualified expenses, similar to the way funds in a 529 plan can be withdrawn tax-free when used for higher education.

 The Tax Cuts and Jobs Act of 2017 expanded some of the provisions of the original ABLE Act.
 That included: